DharmitD/DharmitD/README.md

 * Data Analytics and Visualization
 * Databases
 * Artificial Intelligence and Machine Learning

-In my current role, I work on building an orchestration infrastructure using Ansible to test interoperability between a suite of products at Red Hat.
-I also write code in Groovy to build and maintain efficient CI/CD pipelines in Jenkins that are used to run this infrastructure, and in Python to build software applications/tools used as part of these CI workflows.

 I'm passionate about writing code to automate tasks.